Burak-Atak/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-for-2022/Day 35-Weather API/README.md

 # Day 35-Weather API

-This project is checks if it will rain in 12 hours.
+This project checks if it will rain in 12 hours.
 If it is then sends an email you.

 +++++